Differentiate Between Cell Wall And Cell Membrane

 • Nanoscale Imaging: Advances in nanoscale imaging techniques, such as atomic force microscopy, have allowed scientists to visualize the structure and dynamics of the cell wall and cell membrane at unprecedented resolution.
 This has led to new insights into the organization of cellulose fibers in plant cell walls and the clustering of proteins in cell membranes.

 • Synthetic Biology: Synthetic biology approaches are being used to engineer cell walls and cell membranes with novel properties.
-For example, researchers have created synthetic cell walls that are more resistant to degradation or that can deliver drugs directly to cells.
+As an example, researchers have created synthetic cell walls that are more resistant to degradation or that can deliver drugs directly to cells.
 Similarly, synthetic cell membranes are being designed to mimic the properties of natural membranes or to create artificial cells.

 • Microbiome Research: Research on the human microbiome has revealed the importance of bacterial cell walls in shaping the immune system.
 Lipopolysaccharides (LPS) from Gram-negative bacteria can trigger strong immune responses, and variations in LPS structure can influence the severity of infections.